david419kr/steamless-controller-dualshock4-dualsense/README.md

 2. Reboot Windows once after installation.
 3. Connect the Steam Controller 2026 by USB or through the wireless Puck.
 4. From the tray menu, choose `Output Mode -> DualShock 4`, `Output Mode -> DualSense`, or `Output Mode -> Switch Pro Controller`, then enable `Steamless Mode`.
+5. Optional: use `Auto Enable Mode -> Auto Enable` to enable Steamless Mode automatically when a Steam Controller is detected. `Auto Restart Steam` can restart Steam at the same time when Steam is already running.
-5. For native PlayStation/Nintendo-controller input in Steam, enable Steamless Mode first, then use `Restart Steam` from the tray menu.
+6. For native PlayStation/Nintendo-controller input in Steam, enable Steamless Mode first, then use `Restart Steam` from the tray menu.
-6. If needed per game, right-click the game in Steam, open Properties, and disable Steam Input.
+7. If needed per game, right-click the game in Steam, open Properties, and disable Steam Input.

 ## Supported Features